prosyslab/optimuzz/README.md

 This is an Optimuzz instantiation for LLVM.
 Optimuzz performs directed fuzzing on LLVM optimizer passes with Alive2 translation validator.
-Our recent development is avaiable at [our website](https://prosys.kaist.ac.kr/optimuzz/).
+Our recent development is available at [our website](https://prosys.kaist.ac.kr/optimuzz/).

+We also provide an Optimuzz instantiation with TurboTV for the past bugs of TurboFan.

 ## Installation